Join Our Initiative Browse the Datasets Contribute a New Dataset

 datasetcard_template.md

 and the dataset card process will handle most of the details.
-Then you can add the additional fields requested in Table 2, those marked with “DPS”.
+Then you can add the additional fields requested in Table 2, those marked with “OTDI”.

 Our first table describes the metadata encoded in the YAML header block at the beginning of the Hugging Face README format.
 See datasetcard.md